edisplay/RCB_TA_notes/week-14-node-express-handlebars/lesson-14.2.md

 ### 12. Partners do (5 minute)
 * *Have student explain to eachother what just happened*

 ### 13 Everyone do: (5 minute)
 Instructor calls on random students on what you happened.

 ### 14. Everyone do: (20 minutes)
-Student Exercise:
+Student Exercise: Current Mood
+* *Slack this out and commit this in your in class repo*

-Create a Node Express MySQL handlebars APP.
+* Create a Node Express MySQL Handlebars App.
-That can do Update in C.R.U.D. using MySQL database.
+	* The app will let the user enter text from a text form box in HTML and hit sumbit button to store the text in MySQL database.
+	* The app will render all the data from the database to the HTML.
+	* The app will have update and delete button on each of the text item in HTML, that let's the user update or delete.

 ### 15. Everyone do (15 minutes)
+* *Look in lesson-14.2.exercise_solutions folder.*
-* *Go over the previous exercise with the class - call on one unique student per each part of the previous exercise to explain what they did for each part of the exercise*
+* *Go over the previous exercise with the class, have student present what they created.*

-(Instructor do): Review all topics

 # Copyright
 Coding Boot Camp (C) 2016.
 All Rights Reserved.